 Sources of current.-In our discussion of the vacuum tube, we found that the introduction of this piece of apparatus necessitates two sources of electrical current in the receiving circuit, usually called the "A" battery and the "B" battery, the former to heat the filament in the bulb and the latter to place a positive potential or charge on the plate.

-The "A" source of electric current, used to heat the filament of the usual type vacuum tube in a receiving set, may be almost any source of direct current to the value of six volts.
+The "A" source of electric current used to heat the filament of a vacuum tube for a receiving set, either for detecting or for amplifying, may be almost any source of direct current to the value of six volts.